-B.7.3 Team competitions at ISU Championships and ISU World Cups Events
+B.7.2 Team competitions at ISU Championships and other ISU Events

 In Senior team competitions (Team Pursuit and Team Sprint), for both ladies and men, one Skater from the winning team and one Skater from another selected team shall be tested.
 The Skater from each team will be randomly selected from the Team list, unless further instruction is provided by the ISU.